 Possession by students of prohibited drugs will result in immediate suspension, and probable expulsion.
 This includes tobacco, alcohol or illegal drugs.
+This includes vaping, which is banned.

 TEACHER STANDARDS

 The AITSL Teacher Standards outlines a framework for professional practice.
 It is a standards' continuum, which sets national professional benchmarks.
 Teachers use this document in Performance Management meetings with Line Managers to improve performance.